forrestbao/forrestbao.github.io/summarization_metrics.md

 # Research: Summarization metrics

-Recently, I started working on summarization metrics, or the metrics for text generation (natural language generation, NLG), including summaarization, simplification, and translation, at large.
+The Transformer architecture invented by Google in 2017 has triggered a boom of text generation (natural language generation, NLG), including summarization, simplification, and translation.
+A consequent problem is how to judge the quality of generated text or a generator (summarizer, translator, etc.).
+Therefore, we are now seeing a boom of NLG metrics.
+For example, ACL 2022 has about 10 papers on NLG metrics.
+I feel fortunate for being part of the trend.
+My effort so far has been on summarization metrics.

 ## [View this page with properly rendered math and diagrams in Github](https://github.com/forrestbao/forrestbao.github.io/blob/main/summarization_metrics.md)